19 Stunning Trails & National Parks in Washington DC

-The weather is finally getting nicer, and it’s the perfect time to get out and explore Washington, D.C.’s national parks.
-Some are a simple square of greenery, like Capitol Hill Park, some are lavish and full of history, like Meridian Hill Park, and others are full of nature and wildlife, like Kenilworth Park and Aquatic Garden.
+The weather is finally getting nicer, and it’s the perfect time to get out, leave the bustling city, and explore trails and national parks in Washington DC.
+Some are a simple square of greenery, like Capitol Hill Park, some are lavish and full of natural history, like Meridian Hill Park, and others are full of nature and wildlife, like Kenilworth Park and Aquatic Garden.

 All of these parks are maintained by the National Park Service.
-Whatever your park preference, there’s sure to be something on this list that excites you or your family.
+Whatever your national park preference, there’s sure to be something on this list that excites you or your family to breathe some fresh air.

 Anacostia Riverwalk